Rouble steady vs dollar near strongest since July

-MOSCOW, June 10 (Reuters) - The Russian rouble was steady against the dollar in early trade on Thursday, after hitting its strongest level since last July a day earlier, supported by high oil prices and expectations that the central bank will raise rates this week.
+MOSCOW, June 10 (Reuters) - The Russian rouble was steady against the dollar on Thursday, after hitting its strongest level since last July a day earlier, supported by high oil prices and expectations that the central bank will raise rates this week.

 The rouble has risen in the past few weeks ahead of a meeting between U.S. President Joe Biden and Russia's Vladimir Putin due to take place on June 16.

-This meeting is seen as a sign that more sanctions are not inevitable after the U.S. barred its banks from buying OFZ government bonds directly from Russia from mid-June.
+This meeting is seen as a sign that more sanctions are not inevitable after the United States barred its banks from buying OFZ government bonds directly from Russia from mid-June.

 The rouble extended gains this week after high inflation for May prompted a wide-scale revision of forecasts among economists who now, on average, expect the central bank to raise the key rate by 50 rather than 25 basis points on Friday.